lighthouse-labs/gitbook-node-chat-tutorial/GLOSSARY.md

 Short form for developers.

 # coders
-Alias for devs / developers.
+Alias for devs/developers.

-# dependencies
+# dependency
-A dependency is any software (tool or third party code) that our project needs in order to function.
+Any software (tool or third party code) that our project needs in order to function.

 # a hack
-A crappy solution to an annoying problem that shouldn't even be there in the first place, or something like that.
+Using a technology in a way that is was not intended, but nonetheless works.

 # IDE
-Integrated Development Environment.
-Everything you need a developer in one interface, split into multiple sections usually.
+Integrated Development Environment; everything you need to develop software in one interface, split into multiple sections usually.

-# libraries
+# library

-Not the kind where you check out books.
-In software, a library is a package of code that performs a specific function and can be used by other code.
+A package of code that performs a specific function and can be used by other code.

 # third party
-Software that was written by someone else, not us or our team.
-It can be open source or proprietary (*shudder*).
+Someone or some team other than ourselves or our team that wrote some code that we're using on our project.
+Can be open source or proprietary.